Hummer is making a comeback, but this time it's electric

 GM gave only a few details about the truck, which will be unveiled officially on May 20.
 It will have a huge battery to generate the equivalent of 1,000 horsepower, and will be able to go from zero to 60 mph (97 kilometers per hour) in three seconds.
 The Hummer also will produce 11,500 foot pounds of torque, a measure of rotational force that indicates a high towing capacity.

 The truck will be sold under the GMC brand as the Hummer EV.
-The new version will have design elements similar to the old one, but will not look like the Hummer of the past, said GM spokeswoman Michelle Malcho.
+The new version will have similar design elements but will not look like the Hummer of the past, said GM spokeswoman Michelle Malcho.

 GM wouldn't reveal the price or say how far the new truck can go on a single charge of its battery.